A Discrete Proof of The General Jordan-Schoenflies Theorem: Appendix: Basic Concepts of Discrete Manifolds

 In topology, the formal description of the Jordan curve theorem is: A simple closed curve $J$ in a plane $\Pi$ decomposes $\Pi \setminus J$ into two components.
 In fact, this theorem holds for any simply connected surface.
 A plane is a simply connected surface in Euclidean space, but this theorem is not true for a general continuous surface.
 For example, a torus fails this result.

 What is a simply connected continuous surface?
 A connected topological space $T$ is simply connected if, for any point $p$ in $T$, any simply closed curve containing $p$ can be contracted to $p$.
 The contraction is a continuous mapping among a series of closed continuous curves~\cite{New}.
-So we first need the concept of ``discrete contraction.''

 In order to keep the concepts simple to understand, we first define the gradual variation between graphs.
-Then we define discrete deformation among discrete pseudo-curves.
+Then, we define discrete deformation among discrete pseudo-curves.
 And finally, we define the contraction of curves as a type of discrete deformation.

 In this section, we assume the discrete surface is both regular and orientable.
 A discrete surface is regular if every neighborhood of each point is homomorphic to a 2D discrete disk (a umbrella shape)~\cite{Che14}.